Terraform

 Source object

-The source object defines how the Driver uses Terraform definitions that are stored in Git.
-In order for the Driver to use the source-based Terraform definitions, the repository must be accessible to the Driver and credentials must be supplied if necessary.
+object defines how the Driver uses Terraform definitions that are stored in Git.
+In order for the Driver to use the source-based Terraform definitions, the repository must be accessible to the Terraform Runner and credentials must be supplied if necessary.

 Property | Type | Description |